-Hewlett-Packard (HP) is no longer selling its Neoview data warehouse platform and the hardware giant will stop supporting existing Neoview customers in
+Hewlett-Packard (HP) is no longer selling its Neoview data warehouse platform and the hardware giant will stop supporting existing Neoview customers in 2014, sources have confirmed.

 Look, there’s really no way to describe [Neoview] other than to say that it was a failure.